-- \$80.00 registration per middle school or varsity athlete. - \$60.00 registration per elementary school athlete. - \$7.00 insurance fee per athlete.
+- \$100.00 registration per middle school or varsity athlete. - \$95.00 registration second athlete - \$90.00 registration third athlete - \$60.00 registration per elementary school athlete.

-Sports specific insurance is required to participate in the Program.
-This insurance is non-declinable and will be purchased through initial registration fees.
+Sports specific insurance and MSAHA membership dues are required to participate in the Program.
+The insurance and membership are non-declinable and will be purchased through initial registration fees.